bigcat2014/olive_lang/README.md

 ```

 ## Known Issues
-- Currently, precedence climbing for order of operations is not working quite right.
+- Precedence climbing for order of operations not currently working quite right.
 - If building with Clang >= 14, you need valgrind >= 3.20 in order to run the memcheck unit tests.
     - https://bugs.kde.org/show_bug.cgi?id=452758
+- Coverage not currently working with Clang.

 # Grammar
 ## Subject to change